Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: Numerical results and discussions

 \section{Numerical results and discussions}

 Now we will present the numerical results of the systems with the MFA and the finite-volume effect by MRE, and the system with inhomogeneous background in a finite-volume sphere respectively.
-In order to illustrate the phase transition, the grand potential and the order parameter will be focused on.
-We will give the variation curves of grand potential with respect to $\bar{\s}$ at different temperatures in different conditions, and the corresponding curves of its global minimum or namely the order parameter $\s_v$ with respect to $T$ will be also illustrated.
-The model parameters are set as $a=17.7\rm{fm}^{-2}, b=-1457.4\rm{fm}^{-1}, c=20000, g=12.16$ which are widely used in the literature\cite{Gao:1992prd,Wilets:1985prd}.
+The grand potential and the order parameter will be focused on in order to illustrate the phase transition.
+We will give the variation curves of grand potential with respect to $\bar{\s}$ at different temperatures in different conditions, and the corresponding curves of its global minimum, or the order parameter $\s_v$ with respect to $T$, will be also illustrated.
+The model parameters are set as $a=17.7{\rm fm}^{-2}, b=-1457.4{\rm fm}^{-1}, c=20000, g=12.16$ which are widely used in the literature\cite{Gao:1992prd,Wilets:1985prd}.
 Thus the quark mass $m=g\s_{v0}$ and the bag constant $B$ are determined according to (\ref{sigmv0}) and (\ref{bagconst}).
 The quark flavors and colors are set to be $N_f=2$ and $N_c=3$.
+The following numerical results are based on the assumption that the quark mass in $\r(k)$ is fixed.
+However at the end of this section we will give some numerical evaluations on the cases of the temperature dependent quark mass in $\r(k)$ and discuss its influence to our results.